charithAmila/ReactCreditCardForm/README.md

-## Sample credti card form using ReactJs
+## Sample credit card form using React
-This is a sample project developed with ReactJs and Redux
+This is a sample project developed with React and Redux
 ## Installation
 1. Clone the project